symfony/symfony-docs/best_practices/business-logic.rst

 Service Format: YAML
 --------------------

-In the previous section, YAML was used to define the service.
+If you use the :ref:`default services.yaml configuration <service-container-services-load-example>`, most services will be configured automatically.
+However, in some edge cases you'll need to configure services (or parts of them) manually.

 .. best-practice::

-    Use the YAML format to define your own services.
+    Use the YAML format to configure your own services.

 This is controversial, and in our experience, YAML and XML usage is evenly distributed among developers, with a slight preference towards YAML.